coldmayo/KlaudDecompiler/README.md

 # KlaudDecompiler

-This is supposed to be a decompiler made in C. Be wary, I am not finished with this yet.
+This is supposed to be a decompiler made in C. I currently am working on the disassembler (machine code -> assembly)

-TODO:
+Future plans (for now):
+- Build RNN for translating Assembly to C using C++

-- [ ] Create Disassembler
+- Complete Disassembler
-	- doing this now
-- [ ] Determine a decompiliation method
-- [ ] Create Decompiler